x-cellent/training-exercises/hands-on-docker/8-exercise-docker-compose/exercise.md

 ========================

 1. Start the docker-compose.yaml
-2. Try the app at https://workspace*.training.xc-cloud.net/monster
+2. Try the app at https://workspace*.training.xc-cloud.net/monster/<dein Name>
 3. Check the error in the container
 4. Extend docker-compose.yaml